wolkenlosIT/proxmox-nextcloudTALK-bridge/README.md

 ```shell
 curl -i http://127.0.0.1:8789/health
 ```
 12. With this.
-We can move to one of out proxmox servers!
+We can move to one of our proxmox servers!

 ### Proxmox setup
 1. Log into your Proxmox and click on Datacenter.